 The original Europa – now usually referred to as the Europa Classic – had wet lay-up wings fabricated by the builder using cloth and resin over foam cores.
 It also had a monowheel undercarriage configuration, with the tailwheel under the fuselage rather than trailing aft of the rudder.
 The tri-gear undercarriage was then developed for those pilots who preferred this configuration.

 Due to the large number of kits sold and enthusiastic builders many dozens of modifications and additions have been developed.
-These include three taildragger versions, one of which is shown below.
+These include three taildragger versions.
 The Club has an extensive Photo gallery of individual aircraft and many builders have recorded their personal experiences of building.